-GREENVILLE, TX – March 1, 2018 – The Robotics Education & Competition (REC) Foundation is pleased to announce the winners of the 2018 Online Challenges, which encourage students to take what they’ve learned through VEX Competitions and apply it to areas such as video creation, engineering design, website development, and photography.
+DALLAS, TX – March 11, 2019 – The Robotics Education & Competition (REC) Foundation is pleased to announce the winners of the 2019 Online Challenges, which encourage students to take what they’ve learned through VEX Competitions and apply it to areas such as video creation, website development, and photography.
 Students who submit to the Online Challenges have an opportunity to share their ideas, win prizes, and receive a chance to compete at the VEX Robotics World Championship.

-“This year, we saw a record number of Online Challenge submissions from talented students around the world who show the powerful impact STEM exploration can have in shaping their future,” said Dan Mantz, CEO and Chairman of the Board of the REC Foundation.
-“I want to thank everyone for participating and sharing their inspirational work with us.
+“The Online Challenges are a unique opportunity for students to showcase their ingenuity and dedication to STEM and illustrate the remarkable skill students gain through robotics,” said Dan Mantz, CEO and Chairman of the Board of the REC Foundation.
+“I congratulate everyone for their participation and thank each of you for sharing your remarkable talent with us.
 We look forward to recognizing these outstanding teams at the VEX Robotics World Championship.”

 MAKE IT REAL CAD ENGINEERING CHALLENGE SPONSORED BY AUTODESK